+Supercritical CO2 extraction

-Supercritical CO2 extraction.
-Supercritical CO2 extractions (sc-CO2) were performed using a pilot unit SFT110XW system (Supercritical Fluid Technologies, Inc., USA).
-It consists of an SFT-Nex10 SCF CO2 pump (constant pressure-piston pump) with a Peltier cooler, a 100 cm3 stainless steel extractor vessel inserted in an oven, and a collection vial.
+Supercritical CO2 extractions (sc-CO2) were performed using a pilot unit SFT110XW System (Supercritical Fluid Technologies, Inc., USA).
+It consists of an SFT-Nex10 SCF CO2 Pump (Constant Pressure-Piston Pump) with a Peltier Cooler, a 100 cm3 stainless steel extractor vessel inserted in an oven and a collection vial.

 30.15 g of CS or 47.30 g of GCB were loaded in the vessel during their respective delipidization experiments.

-Following the results from our previous work on coffee silverskin,19 the operative pressure was set at 300 bar in all experiments, while the temperature of the vessel and the temperature of the restrictor block were maintained at 60 °C and 75 °C, respectively, throughout the extraction period.
-For each extraction experiment, many cycles, each one comprising 30 min of maceration time in static conditions and 10 min of dynamic conditions, were performed until no evident extracted mass was further gained.
-Under dynamic conditions, the valves were opened and the extract was collected in a vial, keeping a CO2 gas constant flow rate of 8 SCFH (standard cubic feet per hour).
-In the case of the lab-scale supercritical fluid extractor, the duration of static and dynamic cycles (and hence the final number of cycles) was optimized on the basis of the need for a specific soaking time under static conditions before opening the valves to run the dynamic process to collect the extract.
-The extracts were then stored at -20 °C for subsequent analysis, whilst the defatted biomasses were collected from the vessel and subjected to further experiments.
+Following the results from our previous work on coffee silverskin 19, the operative pressure was set as 300 bar in all experiments, while the temperature of the vessel and the temperature of the restrictor block were maintained at 60 °C and 75 °C, respectively, throughout the extraction period.
+For each extraction experiment many cycles, each one comprising 30 min of maceration time in static conditions and 10 min of dynamic conditions, were performed until no evident extracted mass was further gained.
+In dynamic conditions, the valves were opened and the extract was collected in a vial, keeping a CO2 gas constant flow rate of 8 SCFH (standard cubic feet per hour).
+In the case of lab-scale supercritical fluid extractor, the duration of static and dynamic cycles (and hence the final number of cycles) was optimized on the basis of the need of specific soaking time in static conditions before opening the valves to run the dynamic process to collect the extract.
+The extracts were then stored at -20°C for subsequent analysis, whilst the defatted biomasses were collected from the vessel and subjected to further experiments.